oschl-git/jecna-wa-certificates/answers/ADFo.md

 	- **False**

-- Application Builder includes a built-in wizard for generating a tree that displays a hierarchical view.
-True or False?
+- Application Builder includes a built-in wizard for generating a tree that displays a hierarchical view?

 	**True**